 Punitive damages are bonus damages that multiply the baseline damages.
 For example, if your accident case is worth $50,000, then the punitive damages amount may be up to $350,000, for a $400,000 total recovery.

 Punitive damages are only available at the discretion of the court, however, and that too, only when you can show that the defendant-driver engaged in malicious or egregious misconduct that recklessly disregarded the safety of others.

 Given the possibility of maximizing the damages award, it’s critical that you pursue punitive damages where it might be potentially available.
 Doing so requires the assistance of a skilled car accident attorney who has experience securing such damages for clients.

-Penalties for negligent and reckless driving differs by state, but may include suspension of one’s driver’s license, fines, and even imprisonment depending on the severity of the accident.
+Penalties for negligent and reckless driving differs by state and on the severity of the accident.
 Given the more serious nature of reckless driving, the consequences associated are greater than negligent driving.
 Negligent driving penalties may include:

 Avoid reckless and negligent driving to keep yourself, fellow motorists, and pedestrians safe by following these tips for safe driving:

 - Allow plenty of time to get to your final destination.
 This will help you avoid speeding, changing lanes quickly without signaling, and overall aggressive driving.